 In 1966 Yutaka Takanashi published a 36 pages long spread with 43 photographs introducing his new series titled “Tokyo-jin”, a title which is usually translated as “Tokyoites” or “People of Tokyo”.
 The series was published in the magazine Camera Mainichi – a photo magazine which was essential documenting contemporary currents in the Japanese photography scene.(Camera Mainichi, 1966, no. 1.
 In the magazine the title “Tokyo-jin” was translated as “Tokyo Man”.
 The editor of Camera Mainichi, Shôji Yamagishi, co-curated in 1974 the seminal exhibition on Japanese photography at the MOMA, see the post on John Szarkowski, 2007.)

-Photographed 1964-65 “Tokyo-jin” concentrates on the inhabitants of the mega city Tokyo.
-At that time Tokyo had overcome the severe destructions of World War II and new centers for consumption, mass- and avant-garde culture had emerged, now mainly concentrated in Shinjuku and Shibuya.(Before WWII Ginza and Asakusa were the heart of the avant-garde culture and Western influenced modernity.
-You can find a color video from 1935 on Ginza and Asakusa in a 2007 post.
+Photographed 1964-65 “Tokyo-jin” concentrates on the inhabitants of the megacity Tokyo.
+At that time Tokyo had overcome the severe destructions of World War II and new centres for consumption, mass- and avant-garde culture had emerged, now mainly concentrated in Shinjuku and Shibuya.(Before WWII Ginza and Asakusa were the heart of the avant-garde culture and Western-influenced modernity.
+You can find a colour video from 1935 on Ginza and Asakusa in a 2007 post.
 Today Asakusa is seen as representing the ‘old’ Tokyo.
 See for example my post on Hiroh Kikai from 2006.)
 Takanashi’s series shows people in public spaces, in the streets, at department stores, commuting to work – like the fantastic image of an overcrowded subway train -, or spending leisure time together.

 Frequently the images contain more or less subtle hints on the radical changes the Japanese economy, society and culture underwent since the end of WWII.
-Takanashi depicts the Salarymen in their business suits and female shop clerks in company uniforms, who were dominating the center of Tokyo.
+Takanashi depicts the Salarymen in their business suits and female shop clerks in company uniforms, who were dominating the centre of Tokyo.
 These Tokyoites were part of the middle class whose expanding income set the base of the expanding consumer culture.
-And Takanashi show its most visible sign: young middle class families in their first cars.
+And Takanashi shows its most visible sign: young middle-class families in their first cars.

 All together the flow of the images constructs a multi-layered, complex narration of a city on the move, oscillating between progress and tradition, between local habits and an increasingly internationalized consumer culture.